-By Dr. Wendy Wilkins, DVM PhD, Disease Surveillance Veterinarian, Livestock Branch
+By Wendy Wilkins, DVM PhD, Disease Surveillance Veterinarian, Regina

-Starting this spring, the Saskatchewan Ministry of Agriculture will be paying the laboratory costs associated with monitoring the internal parasite burden and/or treatment efficacy in Saskatchewan goats.
+The Saskatchewan Ministry of Agriculture will again be paying the laboratory costs associated with internal parasite monitoring and/or treatment efficacy in goats until October 2021.
 This project is in collaboration with Dr. Fritz Schumann and Dr. Fabienne Uehlinger from the Western College of Veterinary Medicine.

 Any goat owner in Saskatchewan can participate, regardless of the number of goats owned.
-Each goat producer may submit fecal samples from their goats.
-The fecal samples have to be shipped by courier to Prairie Diagnostic Services Inc. at the Western College of Veterinary Medicine (submitted through the goat producer or his/her regular veterinarian).
+Each producer may submit fecal samples from their goats.
+The samples must be shipped by courier to Prairie Diagnostic Services Inc. at the Western College of Veterinary Medicine and be submitted by the producer or their regular veterinarian.

-All costs associated with the laboratory analyses (fecal egg count test) will be directly paid for by the Ministry of Agriculture.
-Materials for collection of fecal samples and shipping to the laboratory are at the expense of goat owners.
+All costs associated with the laboratory analyses (fecal egg count test) will be directly paid by the Ministry of Agriculture.
+Materials for collection of fecal samples and shipping to the laboratory are at the expense of the owner.

-For more information or to obtain collection guidelines for participation, please contact Dr. Fritz Schumann, Western College of Veterinary Medicine, via email or by phone at 306-221-5861.
+For more information or to obtain collection guidelines, please contact Dr. Fritz Schumann, Western College of Veterinary Medicine, by phone at 306-221-5861 or by email.